Banner image

 Activities – See the full list of available activities.

-Seasons – The seasons are divided into two periods as follows:
+Seasons – The 2023/24 season is divided into two periods as follows:

-Transfers – Transfers from/to Punta Arenas or Puerto Natales to/from EcoCamp Patagonia are private, small group transfers.
+Transfers – Transfers from/to Punta Arenas or Puerto Natales to/from EcoCamp Patagonia are on a shared basis.

-Optional transferThe public bus connection to/from El Calafate is included in the trip price – you can upgrade to semi/fully private transfer at an extra cost.
+Optional transferThe public bus connection to/from El Calafate is included in the trip price – you can upgrade to semi/fully private transfer at an extra cost (subject to availability).

 Weather conditions – The weather in Patagonia can be difficult to deal with at times.
 The order of the days in any itinerary may be changed at the discretion of the trip guide and is based on operational considerations.